kotontrion/PKGBUILDS/README.md

 # PKGBUILDS
-PKGBUILDS for some Arch Linux packages
+PKGBUILDS for some Arch Linux packages I maintain, collected here for ease of management.